 Risks when you outsource mobile app development

 Reality can be stressful.
-Especially, when it becomes distant from the imagined best-case scenario.
+Especially, when it becomes distant from the imagined best-case scenario of app development for startups.

 Unfortunately, risks are a part of any business activity.
 You can bump into them when you outsource mobile app development.